MelvrickLee/BRG-28-ISEA-/README.md

 Cloud Computing:

-*As I do not have a credit card, i cannot sign up for AWS, or similar services that require me to enter my credit card information in order to register
+*As I do not have a credit card, i cannot sign up for AWS, or similar services that require me to enter my credit card information in order to register.

+I will start with configuring a firewall (on UFW)